SPF Permerror: How to Fix Too Many DNS Lookups Safely

 - web servers or contact-form relays

 Each tool comes with its own SPF include.
 Nobody removes old ones.
 Nobody checks whether two systems do the same thing.
 Nobody keeps a sender inventory.
-Then one more platform is added and the record tips over.
+Then one more platform is added and the record tips over into permerror: permanent error / too many DNS lookups.

 1. Build a sender inventory first